subhadipG99/StaticTimingAnalysis/README.md

 - `ReadLibFunc.h`: Header file containing functions to read and write class objects from `ReadLib.h`.
 - `RdCkt.cpp`: Main file that parses the circuit files and performs STA.

+## Directories

+- `Circuit Files`: This directory contains the circuit description files that you want to perform STA on.
+- `NLDM LUT`: This directory contains sample NLDM (Normalized Delay Model) Look-Up Table files.

 ## Compilation and Execution

 Follow these steps to compile and run the tool: